MicrosoftDocs/azure-docs/articles/search/cognitive-search-attach-cognitive-services.md

 ---
-title: Attach a Cognitive Services resource with a skillset in Azure Search
+title: Associate a Cognitive Services resource with a skillset in Azure Search
 description: Instructions for attaching a Cognitive Services All-in-One subscription to a cognitive skillset in Azure Search
 manager: cgronlun
 author: LuisCabrer